eibenp/homebridge-gree-airconditioner/README.md

 * speedSteps

 All other settings are applied when starting up Homebridge.
 You have to restart Homebridge to apply changes in configuration settings.

+### IP address

+IP addresses of the AC units are determined automatically by the plugin.
+However this auto detection works only if the AC unit is on the same subnet as homebridge.
+There is an optional IP address parameter which can be used to specifiy the unit's IP address if it is on a different subnet.
+(Routing should be correctly set up to communicate with units on different subnets.)

+### Port

+Network communication uses UDP ports.
+There are two kind of ports:

+- Plugin port.
+This port is used by the plugin to communicate on the network.
+- Device specific port.
+The plugin is listening for data received from the device using this port.

+All ports are set up automatically by default.
+In some cases auto detection is not appropriate.
+(E.g. when firewall rules should be set up) It is possible to overwrite the default ports by optional port parameters (for the plugin and also for each devices).

 ### Temperature display units